 Pros

-One of the standout new eMTB launches of the year
+One of the most important new eMTBs of 2026

 Cons